hsingh124/hsingh.dev/content/posts/localstack-overview-with-dynamodb.md

 	Subject   string
 }
 ```
 Our function would return an array of objects which are of the type `Item`.
-Now, this struct is exactly the same as the struct used in the function `populateDb`.
+Now, this struct is the same as the struct used in the function `populateDb`.
 We can declare this struct at a global scope and use the same one in both places.

 The function would look something like this:
 ```go